ShrishailSGajbhar/ml_proj_template/README.md

-# ml_proj_template
-ML project template created while following the Abhishek Thakur's youtube [video](https://www.youtube.com/watch?v=zcqgj-Udcqs&t=51s).
+This repository is created while following the Abhishek Thakur's youtube videos ([video1](https://www.youtube.com/watch?v=zcqgj-Udcqs&t=51s) and [video2](https://www.youtube.com/watch?v=ArygUBY0QXw)).

 The dataset used is from the Kaggle [competition](https://www.kaggle.com/c/cat-in-the-dat) and is mainly categorical.

-I used the GradientBoostClassifier with 500 estimators which provided public and private leaderboard scores of 0.77 with a simple approach.
+Using label encoding and GradientBoostClassifier with 500 estimators, I got public and private leaderboard scores of 0.77.

 Thanks to Abhishek Thakur.